How to choose a graduation gift they’ll love

 Congrats Grad! written on a graduation cap with a diploma

-Graduation gifts can be easy to send: Tuck some money in a Hallmark card and you’re done.
+Graduation gifts can be easy to send: Tuck some money in a Hallmark card (or add some to a Hallmark + Venmo Card) and you’re done.
 But what if you want to give a different kind of grad gift—something a bit more personal, creative, unexpected or meaningful?
 Here are some tips for selecting memorable gifts your favorite high school or college grads will appreciate.

 Inspired?
 Create and share by tagging @HallmarkStores.